telungg/GrowthAssay/README.md

 An example of raw data from 1 time point can be seen at "GrowthAssaySampleRawData.csv".

-Hope this code can be useful, and please let me know if you have advice or suggestions.
+Please don't hesitate to contact me if you have any advice or suggestion.